Phornee/geom3/README.md

     * Triangle3: Class to detect insterections with 3D triangles.
     * Support for barycentric coordinates for the Triangle3
     * Line3::dist_point (Calculates the minimum distance between a point and a line)
+* 1.2.1:
+    * closest_intersection function: To optimize performance by avoiding returning a list, but only the closest intersection in the positive direction of the line.
+      It also return the barycentric coodinates (only for triangles), as they are calculated anyways as part of the intersection detection, so that is not needed to explicitly calculate them later again

 ## Pending:
 * Documentation with explanation of formulas in all functions